djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

    ```
    ![Knowledge](assets/product_knowledge.png)

-5. Scroll down to the Knowledge section, then in the Document section, click on the Upload file button nad upload [the product catalog](./assets/ABC_Motor_Product_Catalog.pdf).
+5. Scroll down to the Knowledge section, then in the Document section, click on the Upload file button and upload [the product catalog](./assets/ABC_Motor_Product_Catalog.pdf).
 ![Upload file](assets/upload_file.png)

 6. Scroll down to the Toolset section, then in the Agents section click on the Add Agent button.